jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

 - put in place custom keybindings for the interactive mode.
 In "case" switch we can replace with an ID that represents the action.
 And we can have an associative array with the key and the action.
-- we split the commands file into several one, per extension, so we don't have to load everything immediately
 - conditionally show global options because they take too much space
 - add a global --edit option to edit the command function file
 - for the showcase, actually build a small app like a git conventional commit tool.
-- interactive mode for the test command, we can ask if we approve the changes as it goes.
 - prompt:
   - Finish prompt and interactive functions: prompt user for multiline text (doable with by just implementing a good _PROMPT_CALLBACK_FUNCTION_ON_ITEM_DISPLAY)
   - Prompt user for multi select.